 The Occupational Outlook Handbook reports job trends and salaries for hundreds of professions.
-It provides information on the education, training, and qualifications for positions, as well as the job outlook through 2026.
+It provides resources and information on the education, training, and qualifications for positions, as well as the job outlook through 2026.
 It also has geographical data.

 You can explore wide career categories or narrow your search to specific occupations.
 For example, you can browse the “Media and Communications” section, or look at salaries and trends for specific positions like editor, public relation specialist, or broadcast and sound engineering technician.

 By researching this information, you’ll also have a better idea of how much to borrow in student loans.
 You should only borrow what you can afford to pay back, so it’s essential to research salaries before settling on a career or borrowing money to pay for college.

 This handbook is a great resource for basic information when researching the average salary for a wide range of occupations, but it doesn’t include starting salary information.

 My first step for choosing a college was calling the journalism office at my top three schools.
 I asked them about the kind of internships available for students, where their alumni are currently working, and why I should choose their school.

 Two of the schools didn’t have the answers I was looking for, but the third gave me information about their Pulitzer Prize winners, internship placements at local newspapers, graduates at major U.S. newspapers, and other career experiences available within their undergraduate program.
 Obviously, they were the winner.